Frequently Asked Questions

 What treatment is available for HIV?

-Antiretrovirals (ARVs) are prescribed medications that work to reduce the amount of virus in the body (viral load) of an individual with HIV, which keeps the immune system working and prevents illness.
-In addition to improving health, getting and keeping a low viral load also prevents the spread of the virus to others.
+Antiretrovirals (ARVs) are prescription medications that reduce the amount of virus in the body (viral load) of an individual with HIV.
+The goal is a viral load that is undetectable according to standard lab tests.
+This keeps the virus from damaging the immune system and causing illness.
+Maintaining an undetectable viral load also eliminates the risk of passing the virus to others through sex.

 How effective is HIV treatment?

-ARVs work to lower the amount of virus in the body (viral load), often to levels that are undetectable by standard lab tests.
-The vast majority of people who take their ARVs every day as prescribed and remain in care are able to achieve and maintain an undetectable viral load.
-In addition to improving health, getting and keeping a low viral load also prevents the spread of the virus to others.
+ARVs lower the amount of virus in the body, known as viral load.
+The goal is to reduce the virus to a level that is undetectable by standard lab tests.
+The vast majority of people who take their ARVs as prescribed and remain in medical care can get and maintain an undetectable viral load.
+This protects the immune system and overall health of someone living with HIV.
+Achieving and keeping an undetectable viral load also eliminates the risk of passing the virus to others through sex.

-To get the full health and preventive benefits of ARVs, it is important that an individual with HIV stays connected to medical care and continues to take their medications as prescribed, even if they don’t feel sick.
+To get all the benefits of ARVs, it is important to stay connected to medical care and take the medications as prescribed, even if you don’t feel sick.

 See: What does it mean to be HIV undetectable?